jeffmant/g2i-node-challenge/README.md

 ## Update

-Returns a message indicating the success on update a acronym.
+Returns a message indicating the success on update an acronym.

 * **URL**